icepic/wedge/README.md

 header /api Access-Control-Allow-Origin *
 ```

-When you run `caddy` in that directory, it will automatically find and use that Caddyfile.
+When you run `wedge` in that directory, it will automatically find and use that Wedgefile.

 This simple file enables server push (via Link headers), allows directory browsing (for folders without an index file), hosts a WebSocket echo server at /echo, serves clean URLs, logs requests to an access log, proxies all API requests to a backend on port 7005, and adds the coveted  `Access-Control-Allow-Origin: *` header for all responses from the API.

 Wow!
-Caddy can do a lot with just a few lines.
+Wedge can do a lot with just a few lines.

 ### Doing more with Wedge